 Can I Play Online Bingo Chat Games?

 Besides bingo, players can also play various chat games at online bingo sites.
-These games are played within ongoing bingo games through the chat window.
+These games are played via the chat window within ongoing bingo games.
 Because drawn numbers are marked off on bingo cards automatically, players are free to play chat games and earn some free cash.
-If they want to, they may also play side games such as scratch cards.
+They can also play side games like scratch cards if they want to.

 Generally speaking, players are allowed to play chat games only if they have made a minimum deposit of $5 or $10 or if they have an active bingo ticket.
 The types of chat games that can be played are generally categorized into Trivia, Buddies and Numbers.
 For example, a couple of number-related chat games include Birthday, First Ball Out, Winning Number and so on.
 To win a payout in Winning Number players must correctly predict the last ball to be called.